clulab/fatdynet/README.md

 # fatdynet

+**Note:** You need to install the dynet libraries to use this project.
+Luckily, there are precompiled versions available so that you probably don't have to build them yourself.
+If you are using a Mac, libdynet.dylib is already included with the project and you can proceed with the cloned project.
+For Linux, please visit [our drive](https://drive.google.com/open?id=1LcA6-SHN_Yj2nLq7zC5EayUY_vhBtlqi), download `libdynet.so`, and place it in the project directory.

 The source code used for the libraries of this project is
 - dynet commit f1b365f (remove duplicated rng initialization, 2.0.3 with patches)
 - eigen commit b2e267d